Signature Move: Casting

 Fawzia Mirza approached Shabana Azmi in Chicago when she was there to work in a play.
 She signed her to play the role in the film.
-The film features Fawzia Mirza as a Muslim lesbian and Shabana Azmi as her mother.
+The film features Fawzia Mirza as a lesbian and Shabana Azmi as her mother.
 The cast also includes Sari Sanchez, Audrey Francis and Charin Alvarez.

 Filming

 Shabana Azmi moved to Chicago in early August 2016.
 Fawzia posted a selfie with Azmi on Instagram and announced that they have started the shooting of the film.